 Funeral orations major part of commemorating the dead

-A funeral oration, or epitaphios logos is a formal speech delivered on the ceremonial occasion of a funeral.
+A funeral oration, or epitaphios logos, is a formal speech delivered on the ceremonial occasion of a funeral.
 In ancient Greece and, in particular, in ancient Athens, the funeral oration was deemed an indispensable component of this important ritual.

-The epitaphios logos is regarded as an almost exclusive Athenian creation, although some early elements of such speeches exist in the epos of Homer and in the lyric poems of Pindar.
+The epitaphios logos is regarded as an almost exclusive Athenian creation although some early elements of such speeches exist in the epos of Homer and in the lyric poems of Pindar.
 “Pericles’ Funeral Oration” is the earlier extant of the genre.

 The Athenians are those who set the standard and, therefore, Demosthenes praises them, saying that “you alone of all mankind publicly pronounce over your dead funeral orations, in which you extol the deeds of the brave.”

-Dionysius of Halicarnassus was the first to state that the Athenians instituted the funeral oration “in honor or those who fought at Artemisium, Salamis, and Plataea, and died for their country, or to the glory of their exploits at Marathon.”
+Dionysius of Halicarnassus was the first to state that the Athenians instituted the funeral oration “in honor of those who fought at Artemisium, Salamis, and Plataea, and died for their country, or to the glory of their exploits at Marathon.”

-Thucydides describes in detail the funeral rituals observed during his day, pointing out that “the dead are laid in the public sepulchre in the most beautiful suburb of the city, in which those who fall in war are always buried”.
-This suburb, of course, was Kerameikos, where there was a monument for all the Athenians who fell in battle, along with many other individuals.
+Thucydides describes in detail the funeral rituals observed during his day, pointing out that “the dead are laid in the public sepulchre in the most beautiful suburb of the city, in which those who fall in war are always buried.”
+This suburb, of course, was Kerameikos, where there was a monument for all the Athenians who fell in battle along with many other individuals.

 “Pericles’ Funeral Oration”, as reported by Thucydides, is the earliest epitaphios presented in full.
 The burial of the war dead in the first year of the Peloponnesian War is regarded as reflecting the fifth-century dominance of the public co-memorial.